The unsettling truth about "honey laundering."

 Are you, like many Americans, a honey lover?
 If so, you may want to brace yourself, because we have some bad news...

-Turns out, most of the honey that you’ll find on grocery store shelves is not actually real honey.
+Turns out, some of the honey that you’ll find on grocery store shelves is not actually real honey.
 It’s a product of an unethical yet widespread practice called “honey laundering.”
 Let us explain.

 What Is “Honey Laundering?”